Skmsoumya/voter-server/readme.md

 You can run `npm` to run all the test as well as the server commands.

+**Starting the server**

+Run `npm run start` command.

+It will start the socket.io server on port 8090 and start to listen for remote actions.

 **Running Tests:**

 Run all unit test with `npm run test` command.